MatisseAD/ReanimateMC/README.md

 ### Overview
 ReanimateMC is a revolutionary plugin that transforms Minecraft’s conventional death system.
 Instead of a player dying instantly when their health reaches zero, the plugin introduces an intermediary state—KO (knockout).
 This innovative mechanic allows for dynamic role-play and strategic decision-making by giving players a chance to be revived by teammates or executed by adversaries.
 Perfect for Hardcore Survival, role-play, or tactical PVP servers, ReanimateMC injects a new level of depth into the gameplay experience.

+### New Features
+- KO state now persists if a player disconnects.
+- KO players can press the swap-hand key to send a distress signal that places a beacon and alerts allies.

 ## Commands